kdoore/CS2335-Gitbook/project1-enhancements/playercontroller-animations.md

 #PlayerController with Animations and Jumping
-The following script incorporates logic for changing the animation state, and requires using an Animator Component - the Animator Controller must have an `int parameter: heroState` that controls which animation clip is played for the player gameObject
+The following script incorporates logic for changing the animation state, and requires using an Animator Component - the Animator Controller must have an `int parameter: heroState` that controls which animation clip is played for the Player gameObject

 ```java